Mason Greenwood: Marseille

+2024–2025

 On 18 July 2024, Greenwood joined Ligue 1 club Marseille on a five-year contract in a deal worth up to €31.6 million.
 The mayor of Marseille, Benoît Payan, criticised the move as "a disgrace".

 On his debut on 17 August, Greenwood scored two goals, assisted two others and won a penalty in a 5–1 win at Brest.
 Two weeks later, he scored twice in the space of a minute in a 3–1 victory away to Toulouse to reach five goals in his first three games, matching Mario Balotelli's 2016 record for Nice.

 Greenwood contributed greatly to OM second place in Ligue 1 and subsequent Champions League qualification, totalling 21 league goals and 6 assists in his first season at the club.
 He finished level with Ousmane Dembélé of PSG as the season's top scorer.

+2025–2026

 On 18 October 2025, Greenwood scored four times in a 6–2 home win over Le Havre to put Marseille above PSG on top of the table.
 He became the first Marseille player to score four times in a game since Jean-Pierre Papin in 1991.

+He was chosen Player of the month by the supporters for the month of December, notably scoring two goals against Union Saint-Gilloise in the Champions League league phase.

+Tallying 26 goals and 11 assists across all competitions, Greenwood was subsequently named in the UNFP Team of the Season and chosen Player of the season by OM fans.

+Fenerbahçe

+On 14 July 2026, Greenwood signed for Fenerbahçe on a four-year contract.
+The transfer fee was reported to be €39 million, with the deal potentially reaching €45 million.

+On 21 July, he made his debut with the team in a 2026–27 UEFA Champions League second qualifying round match, 1–0 home win against Górnik Zabrze.
+On 5 August 2026, he scored his first goal for the team, when he played first time as a starter, in a 2–0 win against Sturm Graz in the 2026–27 UEFA Champions League third qualifying round.